pkra/peterkrautzberger.org/_posts/2010/2010-04-25-van-douwen-spaces.md

 ### Digressing

-This partial order (as well as its left counterpart and their intersection) is quite important in the algebra in the Stone-Cech-compactification.
-Mostly because this order has minimal idempotents which are central to the field. <s>(pardon the pun)</s> Oops, after ignoring its definition [in my last post](http://peter.krautzberger.info/2010/04/understanding_the_central_sets_theorem) this is not a pun.
+This partial order (as well as its left counterpart and their intersection) is quite important in the algebra in the Stone–Čech-compactification.
+Mostly because this order has minimal idempotents which are central to the field. <s>(pardon the pun)</s> Oops, after ignoring its definition [in my last post](/0015/) this is not a pun.
 So let me add: a set is in fact central if it is an element of a minimal idempotent.
 Central, get it?
 Ah, well…

 ### Strongly right maximal